mozilla/data-docs/src/tools/stmo.md

 If you edit the query to add a limit clause and again hit the 'Execute' button, you should get a new bar graph that only shows the 20 countries with the highest number of unique clients.
-In this case, the full data set has approximately 250 return values, and so limiting the result count improves readability.
+In this case, the full result set has approximately 250 return values, and so limiting the result count improves readability.
 In other cases, however, an unlimited query might return thousands or even millions of rows.
 When those queries are run, readability is not the